-Florida 14 Day PIP – What you Need to Know
+Florida 14 Day Personal Injury Protection (PIP) – What you Need to Know

 It goes without question that every state requires automobile insurance for vehicle owners.
 However, each state has its own requirements as to the terms and provisions for coverage provided to drivers.
 As a Miami car accident lawyer, helping those recover benefits and settlement proceeds stemming from personal injury is a top priority.
 Specifically, it is incredibly important to be knowledgeable of Florida Statute, 627.736, which is commonly referred to as the “PIP Statute.”